tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Reflect

-Reflecting a shape is a matter of scaling one axis by a negative value; and multiplying the other by `1`.
+Reflecting a shape is a matter of scaling one axis by a negative value; then multiplying the other by `1`.

 For a horizontal reflection use: